swiftlang/swift-evolution/proposals/0362-piecemeal-future-features.md

 ## Acknowledgments

 Becca Royal-Gordon designed the original `#if compiler(>=5.5) && $AsyncAwait` approach to adopting features without breaking compatibility with older tools, and helped shape this design.
+Ben Rimmington provided the design for the SwiftPM API, replacing the less-flexible design from the original reviewed proposal.